 Parkland College Department of Public Safety also provides other safety and support functions across Parkland College.
-The Associate Director oversees National Incident Management System (NIMS) compliance, National Campus Safety Initiative compliance, and serves as the emergency operations coordinator for the campus.
+The Department maintains National Incident Management System (NIMS) compliance, National Campus Safety Initiative compliance, and a command officer serves as the emergency operations coordinator for the campus.

-Public Safety organizes multiple aspects of institutional compliance for faculty, staff, and visitors.
-In coordination with multiple departments throughout the College, a Public Safety Compliance Coordinator is responsible for assisting with the management of all federal and state requirements regarding various oversight programs, including, The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), Violence Against Women Act (VAWA), Title IX, Drug Free Schools and Communities Act, Preventing Sexual Violence in Higher Education Act, and the Office of Civil Rights.
+Public Safety coordinates with the Compliance Office to ensure that multiple aspects of institutional compliance are provided for faculty, staff, and visitors.
+In coordination with multiple departments throughout the College, the Compliance Office is responsible for assisting with the management of all federal and state requirements regarding various oversight programs, including, The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), Violence Against Women Act (VAWA), Title IX, Drug Free Schools and Communities Act, Preventing Sexual Violence in Higher Education Act, and the Office of Civil Rights.